-* At the latest 30 days before departure, the achievement of the minimum number of participants is confirmed (see Terms and Conditions).
+* At the latest 30 days before departure, the achievement of the minimum number of participants must be confirmed (see Terms and Conditions).

 * The travel price excludes general increases in transport costs and currency fluctuations.

-* Prices are subject to the availability of selected accommodation.
+* Prices are subject to availability of selected accommodation.

 * We reserve the right to change the travel program at short notice.